- MTh in Applied Orthodox Theology...

 • Canon Law: The Canon Law of the Orthodox Church

 • Master’s Thesis

 *courses specific to the Iconography concentration

-The directed-praxis courses of the Byzantine Iconology Concentration are offered in the spring semester of each year (Units II, IV) and will generally address a particular need in the area of Iconography.
-They will include a proposal submitted for approval to the Iconography Program Director and the Praxis Mentor; the directed Praxis itself; and a Praxis paper with supporting detail.
+The directed-project courses of the Byzantine Iconology Concentration are offered in the spring semester of each year (Units II, IV) and will generally address a particular need in the area of Iconography.
+They will include a proposal submitted for approval to the Iconography Program Director and the Projects Director; the directed Project itself; and a Project paper with supporting detail.

 An intensive week-long Residency takes place in late August or early September at the start of the first two academic years, and is held at the Antiochian VIllage Conference & Retreat Center in western Pennsylvania.

-• Completion and defense of the Master’s thesis focused on Iconography
+- Completion and defense of the Master’s Thesis.